max-pfeiffer/blog/content/2024-12-25_kubernetes_cluster_with_talos_proxmox.md

 so I spun up some virtual machines on that server using the [Talos Linux](https://www.talos.dev/) iso image and used the [Talos Terraform provider](https://github.com/siderolabs/terraform-provider-talos) to provision the Kubernetes cluster.

 I was absolutely amazed how easy that was.
-I probably just spent roughly 3 hours to put together this little POC
+I just spent roughly three hours to put together this little POC
 project: [https://github.com/max-pfeiffer/proxmox-talos-opentofu](https://github.com/max-pfeiffer/proxmox-talos-opentofu)

 I encourage anyone to give Talos Linux a shot and try it out.